The Online Safety Expert Group

 - Protecting children online is a shared responsibility and governments as legislators need to be supported in regularly reviewing legal frameworks to ensure that they are fit for purpose delivering genuinely safer online experiences for children.

-- We share the concerns of many international organisations including Save the Children, ECPAT and others that children must be protected from child sexual abuse and exploitation online.
+- OSEG share the concerns of many international organisations including Save the Children, ECPAT and others that children must be protected from child sexual abuse and exploitation online.

 - Bans shift the blame on to the user (i.e. the child) from the platform.
 Instead of simplistically introducing “new” bans, governments and regulators need to rigidly enforce the existing legislation so that online platforms are responsible for the safety of its users.

-- History has shown than age related bans just create a false sense of security that is not matched by reality.
+- Experiences gained in Australia have shown that age related bans just create a false sense of security that are not matched by reality.

-- As Save the Children has noted, the focus should be on making online spaces safe, age-appropriate and ensuring children have the rights and opportunities they deserve.
+- As Save the Children has noted, the focus of all online safety legislation should be on making online spaces safe, age-appropriate and ensuring children have the rights and opportunities they deserve rather than creating media friendly political soundbites.

-- A wide range of child rights organisations, including Eurochild and the EU’s Better Internet for Kids programme, have warned that bans are ineffective, counterproductive and risk punishing children rather than addressing structural failures.
+- A wide range of child rights organisations, including Eurochild and the EU’s Better Internet for Kids programme, have warned that knee jerk legislation driven by political opportunism e.g social media bans, is ineffective and often counterproductive.

-- Across the EU and in domestically in many countries there is existing strong legislation already in place.
-The challenge lies in effective, well resourced, rapid and consistent enforcement.
+- Across the EU and in domestically in many countries there is existing strong legislation already in place but is not being actively enforced.
+The challenge lies in effective, well resourced, rapid and consistent enforcement rather than chasing the “new and shiny”.

-- Regulatory organisations need to be fully resourced, supported and enabled to ensure rigid, rapid and rigorous application of legislation.
-Without this, legislation is just paper words.
+- Regulatory organisations must be fully resourced, supported and enabled to ensure rigid, rapid and rigorous application of legislation.
+Without this, legislation is just paper words or like a dog which is “all bark & no bite”.

 5. Facing the future